microsoft/vscode-docs/docs/editor/node-debugging.md

 * `port` - debug port to use.
 See sections 'Attaching to Node.js' and 'Remote Debugging Node.js'.
 * `address` - TCP/IP address of the debug port.
 See sections 'Attaching to Node.js' and 'Remote Debugging Node.js'.
 * `restart` - restart session on termination.
-See section 'Attaching to Node.js'.
+See section 'Restaring debug sessions automatically'.
 * `timeout` - when restarting a session, give up after this number of milliseconds.
 See section 'Attaching to Node.js'.
 * `stopOnEntry` - break immediately when the program launches.
 * `sourceMaps` - enable source maps by setting this to `true`.
 See section 'Source Maps'.